-When $\gR$ is not just an augmented $E_k^+$-algebra but is an $E_{k+1}^+$-algebra, and we work with coefficients in $\bk = \bF$ a field, then the second part of Theorem \ref{thm:BarSS} says that $H_{*,*}(B^{E_k}(\gR,\epsilon);\bF)$ is an associative algebra.
-We shall shortly prove that in this case $H_{*,*}(B^{E_{k-1}}(\gR,\epsilon);\bF)$ is not just an augmented associative $\bF$-algebra, but a \emph{commutative} one.
+When $\gR$ is an augmented $E_{k+1}^+$-algebra, then it is in particular an augmented $E_k^+$-algebra so the second part of Theorem \ref{thm:BarSS} says that $H_{*,*}(B^{E_{k-1}}(\gR,\epsilon);\bk)$ is an augmented associative $\bk$-algebra.
+We shall shortly prove that this is in fact a \emph{commutative} one.
 (This should come as no surprise given Theorems \ref{thm:BarHomologyIndec} and \ref{thm:iterated-decomposables}, which endow the \emph{reduced} $E_{k-1}$-bar construction with an $E_2$-algebra structure.)
-Then we can combine the external tensor product with the multiplication map on $H_{*,*}(B^{E_{k-1}}(\gR,\epsilon);\bF)$ (which is a map of algebras if and only if it is commutative) to obtain a multiplication
+Then we can combine the external tensor product with the multiplication map on $H_{*,*}(B^{E_{k-1}}(\gR,\epsilon);\bk)$ (which is a map of algebras if and only if it is commutative) to obtain a multiplication

-making $\mathrm{Tor}^*_{H_{*,*}(B^{E_{k-1}}(\gR,\epsilon);\bF)}({\bF[\bunit]},{\bF[\bunit]})$ a graded-commutative algebra with additional grading.
+making $\mathrm{Tor}_*^{H_{*,*}(B^{E_{k-1}}(\gR,\epsilon);\bk)}({\bk[\bunit]},{\bk[\bunit]})$ a graded-commutative algebra with additional grading.